Have you wondered how long a blog post or landing page should be for Google?

-Once upon a time, SEO consultants recommended that every page have at least 250 words of content (although that was always a rule of thumb.)
+Once upon a time, SEO consultants recommended that every page has at least 250 words.

 What’s an SEO writer to do?